 Perhaps one of the most misunderstood — and frustrating — things about the consumer credit industry is that a consumer’s credit history affects many aspects of their lives that seemingly have nothing to do with credit.
 What does your credit score affect?
 Lots of things.
 Of course, there’s the obvious: Your credit score affects what sort of credit card you can get or if you can take out a loan, because those are credit products.
 But your credit history can play a role in all sorts of life events and necessities, like finding a job, getting a cellphone, searching for a place to live and taking out insurance policies.
 We’ll explain a little bit more about what those things have to do with credit, but here’s the bottom line: Bad credit can affect so much more than what’s in your wallet.

 Find Out Where You Stand

-You can check your credit each month using Credit.com’s free Credit Report Card.
+The first step toward understanding how credit affects your life is to check your credit standing.
+You can get two of your credit scores for free on Credit.com, with updates every 14 days.
 This completely free tool will break down your credit score into sections and give you a grade for each.
-You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you may want to consider to address problems.
-In addition, you’ll also find credit offers from lenders who may be willing to offer you credit.
-Checking your own credit reports and scores does not affect your credit score in any way.
+You’ll see, for example, how your payment history, debt and other factors affect your score, and you’ll get recommendations for steps you can take to improve your credit.
+You’re also entitled to a free annual credit report from each of the major credit reporting agencies — Equifax, Experian and TransUnion — once every 12 months.
+Checking your own credit reports and scores does not affect your credit score.